yonas/docker/FREEBSD-PORTING.md

 Now we have following issues:
 * not working "docker load"
-* on "docker push" the hub returns the error
 * the codebase must be syncronized with docker master branch (they have replaced networkdriver with a library)
 * netlink functions from libcontainer are not working
 * docker can't load (pull, import or commit) an image if not started from build path